 However, even if one page is given lots of attention, that alone will only get you so far.
 Only using one platform will constrain the kind of mediums you can use, as well as the audience you can reach.

 For example, if you only have Instagram, your content will be mainly visual, with less scope for text.
 If you don’t use a video-sharing platform like YouTube, you will pass up the perfect setting for providing longer video content.
 If you aren’t using Twitter, you will miss out on the ideal platform for sending short, sweet and simple messages with attached links.
+Digital Agency Network listed some effective marketing strategies for Twitter that you can use to get more followers on the platform.

 Find the best social media channels for your business